lstrobel/ultimate-chinese/README.md

 - First pronunciations that arent Taiwan or Standard (what gives?)
 - erhua variants as official pronunciations
 - Make sure usage of "Standard" and other tags is consistent
+  - Refactor tag system to account for official vs colloquial pronunciations while still allowing for regional variants
 - Go back and be consistent for 那/這 na/nei zhe/zhei
+- Add notes for variants - when are they used?

 1. Add wiktionary TTS Audio for pronunciations
 2. Add simple definitions for all words